AlbertTB/SBI_PYT_project/README.md

 }).sort_values(by='Importance', ascending=False)
 ```

-This analysis helps understand the biochemical and structural determinants of ligand binding, aligning with findings from studies on protein-ligand binding affinity prediction via deep learning models[^13].
+This analysis helps understand the biochemical and structural determinants of ligand binding, aligning with findings from studies on protein-ligand binding affinity prediction via deep learning models.

 #### Handling Class Imbalance with SMOTE